TunaLobster/ardupilot_wiki/dev/source/docs/using-the-command-line-interface.rst

 "logs" menu commands:
 =====================

-See the :ref:`datalogging page <copter:common-downloading-and-analyzing-data-logs-in-mission-planner>`
-to better understand how to dump logs and how to set the types of data you want to record.
+See the :ref:`datalogging page <common-downloading-and-analyzing-data-logs-in-mission-planner>` to better understand how to dump logs and how to set the types of data you want to record.